-14. Plaintiff's Trademarks and Copyrights are exclusive to Plaintiff and are displayed extensively on Plaintiff's Products and in Plaintiff's marketing and promotional materials.
-Plaintiff's Trademarks and Copyrights have been the subject of substantial and continuous marketing and promotion by Plaintiff at great expense.
-In fact, Plaintiff has expended significant resources annually in advertising, promoting and marketing featuring Plaintiff's Trademarks and Copyrights.
+9. Plaintiff's Trademarks are exclusive to Plaintiff and are displayed extensively on Plaintiff's Products and in Plaintiff's marketing and promotional materials.
+Plaintiff's Trademarks have been the subject of substantial and continuous marketing and promotion by Plaintiff at great expense.
+In fact, Plaintiff has expended significant resources annually in advertising, promoting and marketing featuring Plaintiff's Trademarks.
 Plaintiff's promotional efforts include - by way of example, but not limitation - substantial print media, a website, social media sites, and point of sale materials.
-Because of these and other factors, Plaintiff's name and Plaintiff's Trademarks and Copyrights have become famous worldwide.
+Because of these and other factors, Plaintiff's name and Plaintiff's Trademarks have become famous worldwide.

-15. Plaintiff's Trademarks and Copyrights are distinctive when applied to Plaintiff's Products, signifying to the purchaser that the products come from Plaintiff and are manufactured to Plaintiff's quality standards.
+10. Plaintiff's Trademarks are distinctive when applied to Plaintiff's Products, signifying to the purchaser that the products come from Plaintiff and are manufactured to Plaintiff's quality standards.
 Whether Plaintiff manufactures the products itself or licenses others to do so, Plaintiff has ensured that products bearing its trademarks are manufactured to the highest quality standards.
-Plaintiff's Trademarks and Copyrights have achieved fame and recognition, which has only added to the inherent distinctiveness of the marks.
-As such, the goodwill associated with Plaintiff's Trademarks and Copyrights is incalculable and of inestimable value to Plaintiff.
+Plaintiff's Trademarks have achieved fame and recognition, which has only added to the inherent distinctiveness of the marks.
+As such, the goodwill associated with Plaintiff's Trademarks are incalculable and of inestimable value to Plaintiff.

-16. Plaintiff's Trademarks qualify as famous marks, as used in 15 U.S.C. §1125 (c)(1) and have been continuously used and never abandoned.
+11. Plaintiff's Trademarks qualify as famous marks, as used in 15 U.S.C. §1125 (c)(1) and have been continuously used and never abandoned.

-17. Plaintiff has expended substantial time, money, and other resources in developing, advertising, and otherwise promoting its Trademarks and Copyrights.
-As a result, products bearing the Trademarks and Copyrights are widely recognized and exclusively associated by consumers, the public, and the trade as being products sourced from Plaintiff.
+12. Plaintiff has expended substantial time, money, and other resources in developing, advertising, and otherwise promoting its Trademarks.
+As a result, products bearing the Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being products sourced from Plaintiff.